ObiWanBonobi/BoBoGotchi-Game/README.md

 ### Colour scheme

 I wanted to use cute and bright colours for a fun look.
 And I gave it a water melon colour palette.
-I chose a simple design bit big buttons and not too much destraction.
+I chose a simple design bit big buttons and not too much distraction.

 <br>